zyebytevt/zyeware/README.md

 ## Contributions?

 If you want to contribute, that would be really cool!
-Please just be aware of various pitfalls:
+Please just be aware of a few small points:

-- Methods declared in DI files must be implemented in a separate file *exactly* in the order they were declared in.
-Otherwise very strange linking issues occur.
 - I try to take readability of code very seriously, so while still trying to be performant, please perfer clear and easy to understand code instead of black magic.

 ### How to build (or create a game)